 Harnessing the Dragon Energy,

 Do you have questions?
 America’s number one business coach has answers.
 It’s your brought up from Minnesota.
 Here’s another edition of ask clay.
-Anything on the thrive time business coach radio show.
+Anything on the thrive time business podcasts.
 Oh yes, nation.

 So let’s go through the following three questions here.
 Let’s do it.
 Got It.
 First number one.
 Question number one is, what books would you recommend reading for money and money entrepreneurship, etc. What books would I recommend that you read in terms of money and entrepreneurship?
 Right?
 The first book I would recommend.
 Well, what we’ll put on the show notes is rich dad, poor dad by thrive time, show guest.
 Uh, sharon lechter.
 Sharon lechter wrote the book with robert kiyosaki and andrew, have you read that book yet?
 I have.
 It’s one of my favorite books.
 Okay.
 And it will explain this concept called the cash flow quadrant.
 Now let me explaIn to you have a cashflow quadrant works.
 You got a sheet of paper, you break it into four equal boxes.
 All right, so make a square, break it into four parts, right?
 So the bottom square, the first square in the bottom left is e, which stands for employee.